 Are tax-free withdrawals in the future more attractive, even if contributions are not tax-deductible now?
 If yes, a Roth IRA may be the better option.

-The IRA Selector tool3 may help simplify the choice.
-This easy-to-use, online tool will ask a few simple questions, and then provide a potential option in minutes.
+The IRA Selector tool3 may help simplify understanding IRA plan features.
+This easy-to-use, online tool will ask a few simple questions, and then provide additional information in minutes.

 Whether contributing to a Traditional or Roth IRA, the maximum contribution amount will be $5,500 per year ($6,500 if you’re age 50 or older).
 IRA investing may be a great way to build up account balances, even for those who have delayed saving for retirement.
 As individuals look ahead to independence from the working world, it’s important to consider contributing to the IRA that may provide the most benefits, both now and in retirement.